Political Science (PSCI)

 JUDICIAL POLITICS AND BEHAVIOR

 An exploration of the academic scholarship on judicial politics and behavior designed to develop students’ ability to read and critically analyze such research.
 Questions examined in the course include: Why do judges decide cases the way they do?
 What effect does public opinion have on judicial decision-making?
 How do interest groups pursue their objectives in the court system?
 How are state and federal benches staffed?
 What effect do institutional differences have on judicial decision-making?
-Prerequisite: Junior or senior standing and PSCI 130 or 231, or consent of instructor.
+Prerequisite: Junior or senior standing and PSCI 130, 231, or consent of instructor.
 Alternate years.